Bubble hockey champions: Tampa Bay Lightning win Stanley Cup | Times Leader

-EDMONTON, Alberta (AP) — The Tampa Bay Lightning are the champions of bubble hockey.
+EDMONTON, Alberta — The Tampa Bay Lightning are the champions of bubble hockey.

 Brayden Point scored his playoff-best 14th goal and the Lightning beat the Dallas Stars 2-0 on Monday night to win the Stanley Cup and finish off the most unusual NHL postseason in history, staged nearly entirely in quarantine because of the pandemic.
 The clock hitting zeros in an empty arena nonetheless set off a joyful celebration for a team that endured years of playoff heartbreak and two months in isolation.